-Besides browsing through the bazaars and drinking Turkish tea, you can also enjoy people watching and live musical performances at the Konak clock tower.
-Owing to its coastal location, there are also several beaches nearby to Izmir if you are hoping to make the most of the sunshine while you are in Turkey.
+Besides browsing through the bazaars and drinking Turkish tea, you can also enjoy people-watching and live musical performances at the Konak clock tower.
+Izmir is a coastal city and so it makes sense that there are several gorgeous beaches nearby.
 A short journey will bring you to the towns of Çeşme, Dikili, and Pamucak.

 Go Back in Time in Sirince

-From bustling modern day bazaars to the crumbling ruins of Roman marketplaces, the Agora in Izmir was once an important trading point on the old Silk Road trade route and Merchants from far and wide would come here to sell and exchange their wares.
+The Agora of Smyrna in Izmir was once an important trading point on the old Silk Road trade route.
+Merchants from far and wide would come here to sell and exchange their wares.

 Turkey Itinerary Day 14:

-Your time in Turkey is coming to an end!
-It’s time to cry into your box of Turkish delight, scour around frantically for a stall where you can buy one last islak burger and pack your souvenirs and scarves into your suitcase.
+Your two-week Turkey itinerary is coming to an end!
+It’s time to cry into your box of Turkish delight and scour around frantically for a stall where you can buy one last islak burger.

-Depending on where you are traveling on to, you may be able to take a flight from Izmir airport.
+Depending on where you are traveling, you may be able to take a flight from Izmir airport.
 Alternatively, you can fly from Izmir to Istanbul for a low cost and it prevents you from having to take any more long journeys via public transport!

-One place that I was completely fascinated with in Turkey was Mount Nemrut.
+Mount Nemrut is a fascinating place well suited for travelers that love hiking and adventure.
 It is situated in the Eastern part of Turkey close to the Syrian border.

 Visiting Nemrut Dag also enables you to visit many traditional towns and villages.
-The culture in Eastern Turkey is altogether different to that in central Anatolia or in the West.
+The culture in Eastern Turkey is altogether different from that in central Anatolia or in the West.